panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 console.log(increase(2)) // logs 4
 ```

 `add()` function is impure because it produces a side-effect: modifies `value` variable accessed from the outer scope.
-The function also returns different values given the same arguments.
+The function also returns different values for the same arguments.

 Other examples of impure functions: